pasrom/Applied-Robotics-Project/README.md

 # Steering the roboter with a Logitech Controller

 With the Logitech Controller it is possible to send a twist message to the roboter.
 With the left **joystick** you steer the roboter, but you have to press the **LB** Button during steering.
-The **RB** Button will reset the ORB SLAM2 and the odometry of the roboter
+The **RB** Button will reset the ORB SLAM2 and the odometry of the roboter.

 ![Logitech Controller](https://www.logitechg.com/assets/47832/9/f310-gaming-gamepad-images.png)

 # Camera Calibration

 To calibrate the camera follow this [link](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) and this [link](http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration) for stereo calibration.
 It is good to calibrate the camera at the laptop or computer and **NOT** at the raspberry pi, because it is slow.
 For the ORB SLAM2 there is one more step to do.
-You have to extract following values out of the camera.yaml file after calibration
+You have to extract following values out of the `camera.yaml` file after calibration .
 ```
 camera_matrix:
 fx 0 cx